diochnos/research/students

 Past PhD Students (reverse chronological order; ties alphabetical)

-- Naeem Shahabi Sani (Aug 2021 – Aug 2024): Former PhD student of mine in Computer Science.
-Currently working under a different advisor.
+- Jay Rothenberger (Aug 2021 – May 2026): PhD student in Computer Science.

 Past Master's Students (reverse chronological order; ties alphabetical)